Ret2skillz/Website/content/writeups/FCSC2025_2Star_Shellcode.md

 Here is the full [exploit](https://github.com/Ret2skillz/CTFs/blob/main/FCSC2025/SmallPrimesShellcode/exploit.py)

 ## Conclusion
 Overall those challenges helped me get back to training shellcode.
-The challenges overall were not really hard, but the constraint of prime numbers was quite interesting.
-Overall, it felt nice to be able to solve both of them in less than 5h in total.
+The challenges were not really hard, but the constraint of prime numbers was quite interesting and something I didn't saw before.
+It felt nice tho to be able to solve both of them in less than 5h in total.